sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

 ### <a id="cifar10-image-classification-with-numpy-only">CIFAR-10 Image Classification with `numpy` only</a>
 In this example we'll test CNN for Image Classification with the help of CIFAR-10 dataset.
-<br/>Following standard parameters can be used and tested:
+<br/>Following standard and most common parameters can be used and tested:
 | Parameter | Description |
 | --- | --- |
 | Weights Initialization | HE Normal |